A Thoughtful Approach to Scar & Areola Restoration

 For those considering areola restoration, timing, skin condition, and emotional readiness are all important factors.
 The goal is to create a natural appearance that supports confidence and personal comfort.

 Paramedical tattooing should always begin with conversation, not treatment.
+A consultation provides space to:

 Understand goals and concerns